Arsnael/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 When checking the result of a reIndexing task, you might have failed reprocessed mails.
 You can still use the task ID to [reprocess previously failed reIndexing mails](manage-webadmin.html#Fixing_previously_failed_ReIndexing).

-But despite all those tools, sometimes you might still need to depend on the API provided by ElasticSearch itself.
-Let's say for example that you want to scale up your nodes, or increase your shard count or replication factor on your index, or even update your language analyser from English to French.
+### On the fly ElasticSearch Index setting update

+Sometimes you might need to update index settings.
+Cases when an administrator might want to update index settings include:

+ - Scaling out: increasing the shard count might be needed.
+ - Changing string analysers, for instance to target another language
+ - etc..

 In order to achieve such a procedure, you need to:

  - [Create the new index](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/indices-create-index.html) with the right settings and mapping